coreeng/core-platform-docs/content/app/troubleshooting.md

 ## P2P GCP Auth Fail

-I've got a new app and when the P2P tries to authenticate with Google Cloud it fails with an error like this:
+I've got a new app, and when the P2P tries to authenticate with Google Cloud, it fails with an error like this:

 ```
 Error: google-github-actions/auth failed with: retry function failed after 4 attempts: failed to generate Google Cloud federated token for projects/{{ project-number }}/locations/global/workloadIdentityPools/p2p-knowledge-platform/providers/p2p-knowledge-platform: (400) {"error":"invalid_target","error_description":"The target service indicated by the \"audience\" parameters is invalid.
 This might either be because the pool or provider is disabled or deleted or because it doesn't exist."}